What is a Creative Content Agency?

-There’s likely to be some crossover in a lot of agencies, so you’ll need to vet the ones you’re looking at to be sure they offer—or even specialize—in what you’re looking for.
+There’s likely to be some crossover in a lot of agencies, so you’ll need to vet the ones you’re considering to be sure they offer—or even specialize in—what you’re looking for.

 What Does a Creative Agency Do?

 One thing they all have in common is the goal of anyone working in a creative agency is to find a way to tell the brand’s story in a way that’s going to garner positive attention.
 It’s often called “storytelling” these days.

 For a creative content agency, that means using interesting, thoughtful means to write and show the brand is interesting and innovative.
-However, it also means finding new avenues to tell those stories in.
-If a new social media platform gets popular, they’ll help determine if it’s the right path for your brand and, if so, the best ways to get attention using it.
+However, it also means finding new avenues for storytelling.
+If a new social media platform gets popular, it’ll help determine if it’s the right path for your brand and, if so, the best ways to get attention using it.

 Although, creating amazing material doesn’t help your marketing strategy if no one is able to find it.
 If you are looking to create content that ranks on page one of search engines, DemandJump can help.
-DemandJump's content outlines ensure that you are ranking for topics important to your target audience.
+Our content outlines ensure that you are ranking for topics important to your target audience.
 You'll know what to write, how to write it, and what to write next.
-Save time while creating better content - get started today!
+Save time while creating better content - get started today.

 So then, what is creative content?
-You’ve seen blogs, you’ve seen videos on YouTube.
+You’ve seen blogs and videos on YouTube.
 Are these creative?
 Sometimes, sure.
-Creativity has to strike a balance between being interesting enough to garner attention, and clear enough to still provide some kind of benefit—even if it’s just entertainment value.
+Creativity has to strike a balance between being interesting enough to garner attention and clear enough to provide some kind of benefit—even if it’s primarily for entertainment value.

 Blendtec - Will It Blend? - Blendtec makes blenders.
 But not just any blenders—really intense, powerful, industrial blenders.
 Instead of simply throwing a bunch of fruit or vegetables or even meat into their blenders to show how easily they puree, they took it a step further.
-In a video series called Will It Blend?, they toss in things like smart phones and pool cues.
-Smart, engaging, entertaining, and shows off the power of a Blendtec Blender.
+In a video series called Will It Blend? they toss in things like smartphones and pool cues.
+It’s smart, engaging, entertaining, and shows off the power of a Blendtec Blender.

 Charmin - Sit or Squat App - Making toilet paper can give you plenty of opportunity for potty humor, but Charmin keeps it clean.
-Their recent big piece of creative content was a full-blown app that helps travelers find the cleanest bathrooms along the route.
-Helpful, interesting, and always there when you need it.
+A recent piece of creative content they produced was a full-blown app that helps travelers find the cleanest bathrooms along the route.
+It’s helpful, interesting, and always there when you need it.